LR100days/playwright-homework/README.md

 # Playwright Homework
-A framework template to perform homework for the class "SDET with Playwright"
+A framework template to perform homework for the prepaid class "SDET with Playwright".
+Access to the test website is available only when course subscription is active.

 ## Configuration
 1. Create ```.env``` file in the root of the project.
 Use the ```.env-SAMPLE``` as an example